andrebhu/modern-ti-research/draft.md

 This configuration variable declared in Flask can be called with `config`.
 Within the Flask context, sending the payload `{{ config }}` will return all the app's variables, including that secret key.
 The secret key can allow people to sign their own cookies to steal user sessions.

+There are other variables that are also accessible by Jinja2's templating engine, but

 ## Remediations
 Besides the two explicit vulnerabilities declared in the dummy app above, often in the real world there's a lot more code.
 This may make it a bit difficult to perform a full security audit to catch mistakes seen above.
 It is important though to keep in mind of techniques for preventing SSTIs.